jmhuie/SlicerBiomech/README.md

 # Frequently Asked Questions

-1. I think I need help using SegmentGeometry, received an error, or think you found a bug.
+1. I need help using SegmentGeometry, I received an error, or I think I found a bug.
 What do I do?

 First, make sure that you have the most recent version of SegmentGeometry by updating the extension (stable release) or re-downloading 3D Slicer (preview release).
 If the error still persists, you can report your issues on the <a href="https://discourse.slicer.org/" target ="_blank">3D Slicer discourse page</a> and tag me (@jmhuie).
 I will do my best to address problems in a timely manner.